.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Type 3: Windows Presentation Foundation (WPF)

 WPF provides a more modern and flexible way to build Windows desktop apps with rich user interfaces.
 It uses XAML for UI design, supports data binding, and can handle advanced graphics, animations, and media.
-Businesses often choose WPF for applications that require intuitive, visually appealing interfaces, such as data visualization tools or desktop dashboards.
+Businesses often choose WPF for applications that require intuitive, visually appealing interfaces, such as data visualisation tools or desktop dashboards.

 Type 4: ASP.NET Web Forms

 ASP.NET Web Forms was Microsoft’s early web framework, designed to make web development more accessible by abstracting HTML, CSS, and JavaScript into server-side controls.
 While still supported, it has largely been replaced by MVC and ASP.NET Core, which provide better performance and clearer separation of concerns.
-Many legacy enterprise web apps, however, still rely on Web Forms.

 Type 5: ASP.NET MVC